fortrabbit/help/docs/install-kirby.md

 ```

 NOTE that Kirby offers a "starterkit" (with some demo contents and a theme with some templates) and a "plainkit" with no contents at all (which is used here).
 Maybe you also have a project running locally and are just looking for ways to deploy that.
 Continue with the next steps.

-NOTE that Kirby 4 does seem to support only PHP 8.1 in that type of installation.

 ### Configure Kirby for Git deployment